openedx/edx-documentation/en_us/open_edx_release_notes/source/maple.rst

 The errors can occur after the XML validation and during the data update in the course.

-- **Error while parsing asset XML** - Error while reading ``assets.xml`` file when it has syntax or other errors.
+- **Error while parsing asset XML** - Error while parsing ``assets.xml``.

-- **Duplicate CourseID** - Aborting import because a course with this id already exists
+- **Duplicate CourseID** - Aborting import because a course with this id already exists.

-- **Module Import Error** - A module in the coures failed to import correctly.
+- **Module Import Error** - A module in the course failed to import correctly.

 - **Proctoring Provider Error** - This error is raised when a ``courserun.xml`` file contains an attribute ``proctoring_provider`` e.g. ``proctoring_provider="proctortrack"`` and that provider is not available/enabled on the server.

-- **Unknown Error** - An unknown error occured whyl updating the course.
+- **Unknown Error** - An unforeseen error occured while updating the course.

 .. note::

-   More information about the development process can be found in this `documented in Confluence`_.
+   More information about the development process can be found in this `document in Confluence`_.
 However that is not a public document and only left here for admins and future reference.
 The error details above have been extracted from that document.

 Open-Response Assessments
 -------------------------